 It’s also important to avoid asking questions that are irrelevant, inappropriate, or illegal.
 For example, Nannina Angioni, labor and employment attorney and partner of the law firm Kaedian LLP, told Fast Company that interviewers should not ask for private information about other employees: “For example, don’t ask a departing employee to tell you if any of your existing employees have medical issues, are planning on becoming pregnant, or have mental health problems.”
 You should also avoid sharing your own opinions, office gossip, or personal issues.

 Following the best practices above will guide you on how to conduct an exit interview that is beneficial for your company.
-Of course, an exit interview is only useful if the knowledge gained from the effort is actually put into practice.
+Of course, this vital part of offboarding is only useful if the knowledge gained from the effort is actually put into practice.
 Make sure to collect and analyze the responses, looking for patterns to help you spot opportunities to improve your company.
 If trends emerge, share your insights with managers and relevant leaders of the company who can take action.

 Just as you want to have a policy in place for how to conduct an exit interview with employees who leave your organization voluntarily, you also want to have an offboarding policy in place for employees affected by layoffs or terminations.
 For those workers, Intoo’s outplacement solution can provide premium career transition services, including on-demand, one-on-one coaching with career experts, video interview coaching, and resume review.
 Our outplacement program also gives job seekers access to a full suite of career development tools, from resume and cover letter builders to social media networking guides.
 Learn more about how Intoo’s outplacement solution can help protect your employer brand and mitigate lawsuits while supporting your exiting employees in their next career step.